voxel51/eta/README.md

 ETA is very portable:
 - Installable on Mac or Linux
 - Supports both Python 2.7+ and Python 3.4+
-- Supports OpenCV 2.4+ and OpenCV 3.0+
+- Supports both OpenCV 2.4+ and OpenCV 3.0+
-- Supports both CPU and GPU Tensorflow installations
+- Supports both CPU and GPU execution
+- Supports both CUDA 8 and CUDA 9 (for GPU installations)

 ## Installation